THE 4TH FRIEND

 100 PERSONAL WORDS:

 One Sunday morning, shortly after giving my life to Jesus and receiving the assurance of Salvation, I learned a new prayer song in the Pembroke church: “O to be like Thee!
 O to be like Thee!
 Blessed Redeemer, pure as Thou art.
 Come in Thy sweetness.
 Come in Thy fullness.
-Stamp thine own image deep on my heart” (click here for this song).
+Stamp Thine own Image deep on my heart” (click here for this song).
 O how my heart longed for His purity.
 Tears would flow down my cheeks as I sang this prayer.
-I’ve just sung that several times as I pause at my computer keyboard.
 Tears still flow!
 When we see Him someday soon, “We shall be like Him, for we shall see Him as He is” (1 John 3:2b).

 I’ve been involved in creating several different television shows throughout the years.
 The first one was the weekly Crossroads telecast back in 1962.
-Then there were children’s and teen’s shows, the daily 100 Huntley Street ministry, documentaries, open-line shows, senior’s shows, etc. There is a new series I keep thinking about creating some day, particularly as I read Job.
-It could be called, “Opinionated Old Men!”
-I ran the idea past my friend Claire Hoy, a long-time Toronto newspaper columnist, and he thought it had potential.
-The odd time we could bring in a younger man like Elihu who thinks he’s an expert.
+Then there were children’s and teen’s shows, the daily 100 Huntley Street ministry, documentaries, open-line shows, senior’s shows, etc. I continue to dream of creative new beginnings!

 Please keep me in your prayers.
 I tend to be like the man of whom it was said, “He jumped on his horse and rode off in all directions.”
 I cried earlier.
 Now I’m laughing!